ashleysommer/pynecktie/docs/pynecktie/testing.md

     assert response.status == 405
 ```

-Internally, each time you call one of the `test_client` methods, the Sanic app is run at `127.0.0.1:42101` and
+Internally, each time you call one of the `test_client` methods, the Necktie app is run at `127.0.0.1:42101` and
 your test request is executed against your application, using `aiohttp`.

 The `test_client` methods accept the following arguments and keyword arguments: